gdy-scu/FlightBERT_PP_V2/README.md

-# FlightBERT++: A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework
+# A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework with Gray Code Representation

 # Introduction

-This repository provides source codes of the proposed flight trajectory prediction framework, called FlightBERT++, and example samples for the paper <a href="https://ojs.aaai.org/index.php/AAAI/article/view/27763">FlightBERT++: A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework</a>.
+This repository provides source codes of the proposed flight trajectory prediction framework, called FlightBERT++, and example samples for the paper A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework with Gray Code Representation.
-This work is proposed to i) forecast multi- horizon flight trajectories directly in a non-autoregressive way, and ii) improved the limitation of the binary encoding (BE) representation in our previous work <a href="https://ieeexplore.ieee.org/document/9945661">FlightBERT</a>.
+This is an extended version of our previous work <a href="https://ojs.aaai.org/index.php/AAAI/article/view/27763">FlightBERT++</a>.

 <p  align="middle"><img src="pics/FlightBERT++.jpg"  width="95%"/></p>